dhelms1/brain_tumor/README.md

 | Pituitary  | 0.88717156 |

 #### Training Results
 On epoch 1, the initial training accuracy was 85.1% with a validation accuracy of 62.37%.
 After epoch 5, 13, and 15 the learning rate was reduced from an initial value of 0.001 to a final value of 0.000008.
-Early stopping ended our model training after epoch 16, where the validation loss plateaued aroung 0.044.
+Early stopping ended our models training after epoch 16, where the validation loss plateaued around 0.044.
 The final results from training are:

 | Dataset    | Loss   | Accuracy |
 | ---------- | -----  | -------- |